adunning/latin-greek-scientific-terminology/assignments/vocabulary-analysis-paper.md

 title: Vocabulary Analysis Paper
 ...

 This assignment builds on your weekly experience examining vocabulary from journals.
-Select twenty terms from two recent (2014) articles in peer-reviewed scientific journals, and analyse their etymology and meaning.
+Select twenty terms total from two recent (2014) articles in peer-reviewed scientific journals, and analyse their etymology and meaning.
 You should use at least three different dictionaries (or other scholarly sources) to support your findings.
 You must fully cite the dictionaries and other sources used using author-date system of the [*Chicago Manual of Style*](http://www.chicagomanualofstyle.org/) (used in the syllabus) or another style relevant to your discipline.

 The assignment will only be accepted after the deadline with prior permission (which must be requested at least two days in advance via email).